deqyra/tccppwiki/README.md

 The site uses VitePress, which allows for content to easily be written in markdown and custom stuff to be done in Vue.
 All normal markdown is supported and VitePress comes with a handful of useful extensions (github note/warning/etc blocks, line highlighting for code, emojis, math equations, and more).
+Additionally, we add a few plugins:

+- Footnotes
+- Custom icons
+- Keyboard key formatting

 These are good overviews of what vitepress lets you do for markdown pages: